Science and technology in Uzbekistan: Economic performance

 Since gaining independence in 1991, Uzbekistan and the other four Central Asian republics have gradually been moving from a state-controlled economy to a market economy.
 All five countries have pursued public policies which focus on buffering the political and economic spheres from external shocks.
-This includes maintaining a trade balance, minimizing public debt and accumulating national reserves’.
-The republics cannot totally insulate themselves from negative exterior forces, however, such as the persistently weak recovery of global industrial production and international trade since 2008.
+This includes maintaining a trade balance, minimizing public debt, and accumulating national reserves.
+The republics cannot totally insulate themselves from negative exterior forces, however.
+Particularly significant is the persistently weak recovery of global industrial production and international trade since 2008.

-Although both exports and imports have grown impressively over the past decade, the republics remain vulnerable to economic shocks, owing to their reliance on exports of raw materials, a restricted circle of trading partners and a negligible manufacturing capacity.
+Although both exports and imports have grown impressively over the past decade, the republics remain vulnerable to economic shocks, owing to their reliance on exports of raw materials, a restricted circle of trading partners, and a negligible manufacturing capacity.

-Uzbekistan emerged relatively unscathed from the global financial crisis of 2008–2009, consistently recording economic growth of over 7% from 2007 onwards.
+Uzbekistan emerged relatively unscathed from the 2008 financial crisis, consistently recording economic growth of over 7% from 2007 onwards.
 The country is more or less self-sufficient in oil and natural gas and is a major exporter of cotton.
 Against a background of strong economic growth, the national development strategy is focusing on nurturing new high-tech industries and orienting the economy towards export markets.

-Whereas Kyrgyzstan, Tajikistan and Kazakhstan have been members of the World Trade Organization since 1998, 2013 and 2015 respectively, Uzbekistan and Turkmenistan have adopted a policy of self-reliance.
+Whereas Kyrgyzstan, Tajikistan, and Kazakhstan have been members of the World Trade Organization since 1998, 2013, and 2015 respectively, Uzbekistan and Turkmenistan have adopted a policy of self-reliance.
 Symptomatic of this policy is the lesser role played by foreign direct investment in Uzbekistan.
 It contributed just 1.6% of GDP in 2015, after peaking at 4.2% of GDP in 2010.
-In Uzbekistan, the state controls virtually all strategic sectors of the economy, including agriculture, manufacturing and finance, foreign investors being relegated to less vital sectors like tourism.
+In Uzbekistan, the state controls virtually all strategic sectors of the economy, including agriculture, manufacturing, and finance, with foreign investors being relegated to less vital sectors, tourism for example.